 Your AKTI dues are not tax deductible as a charitable contribution, however, they may be deductible as a business expense to the extent allowable by law.
 Please check with your tax advisor.
 AKTI is a 501(c)6 nonprofit association.
 Federal tax identification number 42-147-2615,

 Industry leaders, spearheaded by CJ Buck, Buck Knives, and Les de Asis, Benchmade Knives, and representatives from various groups, started meeting in 1997 at various knife events to discuss the need and interest in a national nonprofit advocacy and education organization embracing every segment of the knife industry.
-Their work addressing issues facing knife owners in California emphasized the importance of a united, professional organization to tackle knife laws.
+The work of CJ Buck and Les de Asis addressing issues facing knife owners in California emphasized the importance of a united, professional organization to tackle knife laws.
 Organizational ground was developed and the initial board was formed.

 The initial Board of Regents, those willing to donate time and contribute the money needed to start and fund the organization, elected additional board members from within the industry.
 Criteria include a substantial financial and time commitment to the mission and goals of AKTI, a specific experience or knowledge area to contribute to the board, and the ability to work for the entire knife industry and knife owners.
 The Board (and Advisory Members) represent a cross-section of viewpoints and set aside personal or business issues to work for the good of all.